BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

 ---
 layout: guide
 title: Ecash
-description: An overview of bitcoin backed ecash, protocols, and design best practices.
+description: An overview of bitcoin-backed ecash, protocols, and design best practices.
 nav_order: 7
 parent: How it works
 has_children: true